Sunwood-ai-labs/IRIS/docs/README.en.md

 └─ README.md
 ```

-## 🛠️ Installation and Setup (Beginner-Friendly Step-by-Step Guide)
+## 🛠️ Installation and Configuration (Beginner-Friendly Step-by-Step Guide)

 1. **Clone the Repository**:
-   - If you don't have a GitHub account, first [register with GitHub](https://github.com/join).
+   - If you don't have a GitHub account, register one first: [GitHub Signup](https://github.com/join).
-   - Go to the [IRIS repository](https://github.com/Sunwood-ai-labs/IRIS) and click the green "Code" button.
+   - Visit the [IRIS repository](https://github.com/Sunwood-ai-labs/IRIS) and click the green "Code" button.
-   - Select "Download ZIP" to download the file and unzip it.
+   - Select "Download ZIP" to download the files and unzip them.

 2. **Copy Workflow Files**:
-   - Find all the YAML files in the `.github/workflows/` directory within the unzipped folder.
+   - Locate all the YAML files within the `.github/workflows/` directory inside the unzipped folder.
-   - Copy these files into the `.github/workflows/` directory of your GitHub repository.
+   - Copy these files to the `.github/workflows/` directory of your GitHub repository.
-     (Create the `.github/workflows/` directory if it doesn't exist).
+     (Create the `.github/workflows/` directory if it doesn't exist)

-3. **Set up GitHub Secrets**:
+3. **Set GitHub Secrets**:
-   - On your GitHub repository page, click the "Settings" tab.
+   - Navigate to the "Settings" tab of your GitHub repository page.
-   - Select "Secrets and variables" → "Actions" from the left-hand menu.
+   - Select "Secrets and variables" → "Actions" from the left menu.
    - Click the "New repository secret" button and add the following secrets:
-     - `GITHUB_TOKEN`: Your GitHub personal access token
+     - `GITHUB_TOKEN`: Your GitHub personal access token.
-     - `GEMINI_API_KEY`: Your Google AI Studio API key
+     - `GEMINI_API_KEY`: Your Google AI Studio API key.
-     - `YOUR_PERSONAL_ACCESS_TOKEN`: Your GitHub personal access token (write access to the repository is required)
+     - `YOUR_PERSONAL_ACCESS_TOKEN`: Your GitHub personal access token (must have write permission to the repository).
-     - `YOUR_PERSONAL_ACCESS_TOKEN_IRIS`: Special personal access token for the IRIS system
+     - `YOUR_PERSONAL_ACCESS_TOKEN_IRIS`:  A dedicated personal access token for the IRIS system.
-   - If you're unsure about obtaining these keys, refer to the documentation for each service or contact the developers.
+   - If you don't know how to obtain these keys, refer to the documentation of each service or consult the developers.

 4. **Install Dependencies**:
    - Install the dependencies listed in the `requirements.txt` file.